-Whether you’re a die-hard ramen fan or like to keep things vegetarian, we’ve got you covered with recipes that will make your Crock-Pot exciting again.
-And since it does most of the work, you’ll suddenly have tons more free time to go for a run, meditate, or catch up on Last Week Tonight.
+Whether you’re a die-hard ramen fan or you like to keep things vegetarian, we’ve got you covered.
+And since the Crock-Pot does most of the work, you’ll suddenly have tons more free time to go for a run, meditate, or catch up on Last Week Tonight.

 Chicken and Turkey

 Instant noodle bowls may be reminiscent of dorm dinners, but there’s something about the salty soup that’s undeniably delicious.
-For a healthier alternative that’s nearly as easy, try this recipe, which calls on the slow cooker to do all the heavy lifting.
+For a healthier alternative that’s nearly as easy, try this recipe which calls on the slow cooker to do all the heavy lifting.
 Even the soft boiled eggs get cooked right in the broth.
-It’s all the flavor of the original, but without the scary additives.

 Chili is one of the greatest comfort foods out there.
 This recipe is an easy version that’s filled with lean protein from turkey and lots of filling fiber from beans and corn, so you can eat a bowl without feeling like you’re going to burst.
 Simply brown the meat, add it to the Crock-Pot with the rest of the ingredients, and then forget about it for a couple of hours.

 Nothing says Sunday dinner like some hearty meatballs.
-Unfortunately the process of rolling and cooking them can eat up the middle of the day.
-This recipe is perfect for a weekend dedicated to catching up on some chores—or Netflix.
-Prep the meatballs in the morning and they’ll slowly cook all day, perfuming your place with the scent of herbs and garlic.
+Unfortunately the process of rolling and cooking them can eat up the middle of the day, which is why this recipe is perfect for a weekend dedicated to catching up on some chores—or Netflix.
+Prep the meatballs in the morning and they’ll slowly cook all day.

-Crock-Pots have a reputation for producing food that’s kind of boring.
-Not this recipe!
 Capture the taste of Jamaica by blending up a sauce of habañeros, spices, ginger, and pineapple juice.
 It’s sweet, spicy, and insanely good.
-Don’t let the long ingredient list fool you; this dish is super simple and worth every step.
+And with just five ingredients, it couldn’t get much easier to prepare.

 Creamy, fragrant dal is the chicken soup of Indian cooking.
 Bring the exotic flavors home by cooking up a batch in the Crock-Pot with ginger, turmeric, tomatoes, and some greens.
 A final flourish of lemon and cilantro completes the meal, which is a good source of fiber and protein.

 Tomato and basil sauce is never as hearty as a meat ragu, sadly.
-Get the same texture, and a lot more staying power, by filling up with this Bolognese.
-It’s loaded with mushrooms, cauliflower, carrots, and eggplant.
+But you can get the same texture, and a lot more staying power, by filling up with this Bolognese loaded with mushrooms, cauliflower, carrots, and eggplant.
 Chop the veggies in the food processor, add to the Crock-Pot with the rest of the ingredients, and set it to cook.
-There’s plenty of time to run errands—or check out Unbreakable Kimmy Schmidt.
+There’s plenty of time to run errands.

 Canned soup is convenient, but it also often comes with corn syrup and potassium chloride.
 No thanks.
 Peeling tomatoes and roasting garlic for this recipe take a little bit of prep time, but it’s pretty much no-maintenance after that.
 High in lycopene that could help prevent a stroke Dietary and Circulating Lycopene and Stroke Risk: A Meta-Analysis of Prospective Studies.
-Li, X., Xu, J. Scientific Reports, 2014 May 22;4:5031 , tomatoes have a tangy and sweet flavor that’s perfect in this soup.
+Li, X., Xu, J. Scientific Reports, 2014 May 22;4:5031″>Dietary and Circulating Lycopene and Stroke Risk: A Meta-Analysis of Prospective Studies.
+Li, X., Xu, J. Scientific Reports, 2014 May 22;4:5031, tomatoes have a tangy and sweet flavor that’s perfect in this soup.

 For a vegetarian entrée with some serious staying power, try this vegetarian curry.
 It’s filled with veggies for tons of vitamins and antioxidants, chickpeas for protein, and a little bit of apple for natural sweetness.
-There are tons of ways to enjoy the leftovers: Serve on a bed of brown rice or quinoa, add an egg on top, or even pureé it with a little water to transform it into soup.
+Get creative with the leftovers: Serve on a bed of brown rice or quinoa, add an egg on top, or even pureé it with a little water to transform it into soup.

 Thom Kha Gai soup is filled with sweet, spicy, and sour flavors that make it a favorite at Thai restaurants.
-A slow-cooker version makes it so easy that you can enjoy it at home all the time.
+A slow-cooker version makes it easy enough to enjoy at home all the time.
 Add tofu, vegetable stock, coconut milk, and a bunch of seasonings to the insert and let it cook.
-Cilantro and mushrooms are perfect finishing touches.
 Forget takeout, this is make-in goodness.

-This soup will stay with you thanks to beans and potatoes, and there’s loads of vitamins and even a little bit of calcium from the kale.
+Beans and potatoes will fill you up in this hearty soup, and there’s loads of vitamins thanks to the kale.
 The recipe includes steps for garlic-rosemary crostini to top it all off, but if you don’t have time, any quality loaf of bread makes a delicious dunker.

 Packed with beans, mushrooms, zucchini, sun-dried tomatoes, and broccoli, this casserole brings serious flavor and loads of texture.
 The quinoa and beans alone provide about 10 grams of protein per serving to keep you satisfied, and a final sprinkle of Parmesan sends it over the top.
 It’s a natural for dinner but also perfect for lunch and breakfast.

 You’ve probably had Mexican rice, but what about Mexican quinoa?
 This Crock-Pot recipe makes getting dinner on the table really easy.
-And a combo of peppers, corn, black beans, and cheese ensure it’s as tasty as it is healthy.
+A combo of peppers, corn, black beans, and cheese ensures it’s as tasty as it is healthy.
 Leftovers can easily morph into burritos and tacos.

 It seems like tea is finding its way into a lot of foods, but many of them just end up tasting like a mouthful of potpourri.
 Yuck!
 This pork dish gets just enough aroma from chai tea and some apple cider.
 When leftovers taste like this, you’ll want to use your slow cooker way more often.

 Balsamic vinegar is better for a lot more than just salads.
 This recipe smothers a pork tenderloin in a sweet and tangy sauce made with the vinegar, honey, garlic, and some soy sauce.
 Pork tenderloin is a lean source of protein and contains phosphorus to promote healthy bones.
 Cook and serve.
-It doesn’t get easier than that.
+It’s that easy.